40 Advanced Google Sheets Tips for Marketing Pros

 Adding to Perreault’s comment, CodeCrew’s Alexandra Marin explained, “Successful marketing is a fine combination of multiple factors.”

 Marketing budget allocation isn’t just about the marketing team.
 It requires input from throughout the organization, and that includes the sales team.
-Marketing and sales are always at their best when they work together toward common goals—so G2’s Deirdre O’Donoghue told us you should define those goals together, before you worry about allocating spend.
+Collaboration between the sales and marketing team is an excellent practice to strive towards—so G2’s Deirdre O’Donoghue told us you should define those goals together, before you worry about allocating spend.

 “It’s easy to make some assumptions and guesses about how certain channels will perform, but you won’t actually know until you experiment,” explained Corey Haines of Hey Marketers.